 988 is Great News

-Having a simple number to call, one so closely related to a number we already know, is great news and will without a doubt save lives by providing a professional resource for help whenever and wherever it’s needed.
+Bio SoCal feels that having a simple number to call, one so closely related to a number we already know, is great news and will without a doubt save lives by providing a professional resource for help whenever and wherever it’s needed.